 While in law school, Mr. Gordon worked for the Energy Policy Initiatives Center at the University of San Diego as a mathematical modeling analyst, developing energy and greenhouse gas forecasting models aimed at analytical and computational policy analysis.

-Mr. Gordon is admitted to practice in California and before the U.S. District Courts for the Southern and Central Districts of California.
-He is also registered to practice before the United States Patent and Trademark Office.
+Mr. Gordon is admitted to practice in California and before the United States Patent and Trademark Office.